Teenlife

 2. Help disadvantaged kids feel heard and appreciated.
 Become a mentor to a younger student through organizations like Big Brothers Big Sisters.
 They accept students over the age of 16 for their after-school mentoring programs.

 3. Help stories come to life at your local library.
-Ask your library to see if they need volunteers for after-school clubs or children’s book groups.
+Ask your library if they need volunteers for after-school clubs or children’s book groups.
 If you’re lucky, you could wind up performing afternoon puppet shows in a hat and a cape or having glitter thrown at you by a pack of third-graders!

 4. Help children with disabilities shine.
 Work with special-needs kids or adults through an organization like Best Buddies or Special Olympics.

 5. Deliver food for those who are homebound.
 Check out the opportunities at your local chapter of Meals on Wheels, which delivers food to homebound residents.
-You’ll get to see your community, forge new relationships, and maybe even share a meal with a new friend!
+You’ll see your community, forge new relationships, and maybe even share a meal with a new friend!

 7. Make a friend from across the generations.
 Ask if you can drop by one of your local elder-care facilities to chat with residents who don’t have family or frequent visitors.
+Check with your state's aging services page (like this one from Pennsylvania) for opportunities for other ideas, too.

 10. Help your local, small theater group keep the love of arts alive.
 Tap into your love of the performing arts and volunteer to usher at your local symphony or theater company.